Confusion Matrix in R

 1.2 Plotting

-To plot the obtained confusion matrix as a ggplot graphic, we will use the following function:
+To plot the resulting confusion matrix using ggplot, we use the following function:

 Code